-The American Geosciences Institute (AGI) is now accepting advance orders for the Earth Science Week 2017 Toolkit.
-The Toolkit contains educational materials for all ages that correspond to this year's event theme, "Earth and Human Activity."
+The American Geosciences Institute (AGI) is now accepting advance orders for the Earth Science Week 2018 Toolkit.
+The Toolkit contains educational materials for all ages that correspond to this year's event theme, "Earth as Inspiration."

-Alexandria, VA - In celebration of Earth Science Week 2017, the American Geosciences Institute (AGI) is sponsoring four contests honoring this year’s theme, “Earth and Human Activity."
-This year’s competition will feature contests in photography, visual arts, essay writing, and video production.
+For this year's Earth Science Week (October 14-20, 2018), the American Geosciences Institute (AGI) is sponsoring four contests honoring this year’s theme, “Earth as Inspiration.”
+This year’s competitions will feature the traditional video, photography, visual arts, and essay contests.

 From award-winning filmmaker Darren Aronofsky, National Geographic’s new docu-series ONE STRANGE ROCK is a mind-bending, thrilling journey that explored the fragility and wonder of planet Earth–one of the most peculiar, unique places in the universe.
 This earth science series is narrated by actor Will Smith and features perspectives from eight astronauts on the wonders of Earth as seen from space.
 The series debuts tonight, March 26, at 10pm eastern time.